Keep The Backdoor Roth Open

 The common financial “advice,” patterned after the basic fire safety technique, is to roll your 401(k), 403(b), or other employer sponsored retirement plan into an IRA once you quit and leave your former employer.
 This is done with the assumption that 401(k) plans are a substandard retirement vehicle in comparison to IRA accounts.
 The sales pitch to roll out of a 401(k) typically focuses on the limited investment choice and fees charged by the plan and the advantages of having nearly unlimited investment options in an IRA.
 The other commonly cited advantage to move money out of a 401(k) to an IRA is to consolidate all of the accounts in one place ostensibly for the ease of managing the retirement assets.
 However, the common, ubiquitous advice usually omits discussion on the overall fiscal state of an investor.

 It is important to take into consideration the effect of rolling a 401(k) plan that is largely pre-tax money into a Traditional IRA and its impact on Roth conversions.
 In this article, we will focus on the advantages of keeping money inside of a retirement plan to facilitate Backdoor Roth IRAs.
 It is important for investors to take a holistic approach in evaluating options rather than a myopic examination of the individual parts of their overall financial plan.
 A focus on the individual parts and not taking consideration of the whole can lead to outcomes that are less than optimal.
-The main goal in financial planning and investing is to maximize the amount of monies available after taxes within an investor’s constraints (risk, time horizon, taxes, etc).
+The main goal in financial planning and investing is to maximize the amount of monies available after taxes within an investor’s constraints (risk, time horizon, taxes, etc.).
 Investors only keep what the government does NOT take.

 Starting with the very basics: There are two main types of IRA accounts: Traditional and Roth.
 Traditional IRAs are funded with pre-tax money, grows tax free, and are taxed when the monies are withdrawn.
 Roth IRAs are funded with after-tax money, grow tax free, and withdrawals are not taxed.
 Roth IRAs pay tax today and Traditional IRAs pay tax in the future.

 The ability to deduct contributions into Traditional IRAs and contribute to Roth IRAs is subject to income limitations.
 If an investor makes too much money, the ability to deduct and contribute to IRAs may be restricted.
-If you or your spouse do not have a retirement plan at work, income limitations do not apply and the full amount contributed to a Traditional IRA is deductible [1].
-If you or your spouse do have a retirement plan at work, the ability to deduct contributions is based upon income [2].
-The ability to contribute to a Roth IRA is dependent upon income limits as well [3].
-The income limits for deduction and contribution eligibility are based upon modified adjusted gross income (MAGI) [4].
-The tables below are the income limits for 2017.
+If you or your spouse do not have a retirement plan at work, income limitations do not apply and the full amount contributed to a Traditional IRA is deductible.[1]
+If you or your spouse do have a retirement plan at work, the ability to deduct contributions is based upon income.[2]
+The ability to contribute to a Roth IRA is dependent upon income limits as well.[3]
+The income limits for deduction and contribution eligibility are based upon modified adjusted gross income (MAGI).[4]
+The tables below are the income limits for 2017:

 If a single investor with a retirement plan at work has more than $133,000 of MAGI, the investor will be ineligible to make a contribution to a Roth IRA and will also be ineligible to deduct a contribution into a Traditional IRA.
 On a positive note, this single investor would still be able to make a non-deductible contribution into a Traditional IRA.
 Effectively, the Traditional IRA account is funded by after-tax dollars.
-In this case, the money still grows tax deferred and when money is withdrawn only the growth on the non-deductible contribution is taxed.
+In this case, the money still grows tax deferred, and when money is withdrawn, only the growth on the non-deductible contribution is taxed.
 For example, assume the investor only made one non-deductible contribution in the amount of $5,500 with 3% growth.

 After 20 years when our investor withdraws from the Traditional IRA, $5,500 will not be subject to tax and $4,433.61 will be subject to income tax.
 The IRS requires investors to withdraw a proportionate amount of their pre- and post-tax money from the account.
 If our investor only withdrew $1,000, $550 (55%) has already been taxed and $450 (45%) would be subject to tax.
 Assuming the investor is in the 25% tax bracket, ~$1,100 and ~$112 would be owed on a full distribution and a $1,000 partial distribution, respectively.